Discover how to be creative and spark your imagination. Pick the methods that work for you from our list of ideas.

 Reading books opens your mind to view the world from different perspectives and angles.
 In today’s fast-paced world with online media geared towards shorter attention spans, reading also trains your brain to concentrate on one topic for longer periods of time.

 Use books for research and to spark new ideas.
 Through reading, you can travel to places that you might have never imagined.
 This helps you to get inspired by different cultures and ways of life.
 Broaden your horizons by reading a variety of genres and non-fiction books.
+For example, if you’re working on an email message campaign for your company, you can get thousands of ideas from various blogs and books.
+This way, you can create creative SaaS Welcome Email Templates and successfully reach out to recipients.

 Try Out Creative Prompts